TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/examples/README.md

 ### Example 2

 `recurrent.py` Contains an example of recurrent relation between 2 hidden layers.
 The input consists of 1 neuron.
 There are 2 hidden layers with 1 neuron each and an output layer with 1 neuron.
 The hidden layers are assumed to be at the same level.
-In order to make these 2 layers communicate with each other, a delay has to be specified for one of the connection according to the order of execution.
+These layers are connected to each other such that both of them depend on the input layer and the other layer's previous activation to determine it's output.
+One of the layers will be evaluated first, according to the order of execution.
+Hence, in order to make these 2 layers communicate with each other, a delay has to be specified for one of the connection so the sequential execution does not create a problem.
 The example shows the correct and the wrong method.

 ### Example 3